 - The mission statement your company wished to deliver

-This stage of your planning may seem complicated, which is why I use 3 tried and tested marketing points that help focus in on reaching the goal.
+This stage of your planning may seem complicated, which is why I use three tried-and-tested marketing points that help you focus on reaching the goal.

 - Who – Who is your ideal customer?
-Age, gender, location, job description, etc., by identifying your customer this will better place your company to meet their needs.
+Age, gender, location, job description, etc.—by identifying your customer, you will better position your company to meet their needs.

 - What – What is the major purpose of your website, to inform, sell or connect with your visitors?

-- How – How are you going to reach, sell or connect with your visitor?
-Are you going to use a shopping cart, content management system (like WordPress or Joomla), social media integration or email marketing solutions (like MailChimp).
+- How – How are you going to reach, sell, or connect with your visitors?
+Are you going to use a shopping cart, a content management system (like WordPress or Joomla), social media integration, or email marketing solutions (like MailChimp).

 3. Keep your site purpose in focus when choosing a small business website design

-Keep your fundamental purpose at the front of your mind when you decide on themes for your site, or when you engage a design agency to design and build your project.
+Keep your fundamental purpose at the forefront of your mind when you decide on themes for your site or when you engage a design agency to design and build your project.

 Whatever your purpose, there are simple points to follow that will help you along as you develop and design your site: